-Step 18 Click the Rolls tab.
+- Step 18 Click the Rolls tab.
 Two new rolls now appear.
 For each pending roll, view the Roll Valid Signal status.
-When one of the following requirements is met, continue with Step 19.

-- If the Roll Valid Signal status is true, a valid signal was found on the new port. - If the Roll Valid Signal status is false, a valid signal was not found.
+When one of the following requirements is met, continue with Step 19. - If the Roll Valid Signal status is true, a valid signal was found on the new port.
+On either the Automatic or the Manual roll, the physical change of the cross-connect to the Roll To path occurs after running the roll command. - If the Roll Valid Signal status is false, a valid signal was not found.
 Wait until the signal is found before continuing with the next step.
 If a valid signal is not found, refer to the Cisco ONS 15454 Troubleshooting Guide.
-To cancel the roll, see the "DLP-A489 Cancel a Roll" task on page 21-58. - The roll is a one-way destination roll and the Roll Valid signal status is false.
+To cancel the roll, see the "DLP-A489 Cancel a Roll" task on page 21-60. - The roll is a one-way destination roll and the Roll Valid signal status is false.
 It is not possible to get a Roll Valid Signal status of true for a one-way destination roll.